- slide 1 of 7

 Watercolor Art Project

-This watercolor art project is an easy art project to do in September or June.
+This watercolor art project is an easy art project to do in fall or spring.
 Students can easily create contrasting backgrounds by combining reds, blues and purples.
 Several leaf shapes are painted with special details added later.
 This is a versatile watercolor project that can be used for fall leaves or spring flowers.
 This is part of a series of watercolor projects using simple materials and seasonal themes.